-Consecutive hours Hours per school month Hours per school year Habitual Truancy 30 without legitimate excuse 42 without legitimate excuse 72 without legitimate excuse Excessive Absences 38 with or without legitimate excuse 65 with or without legitimate excuse Chronic Absenteeism 10% or 92 with or without legitimate excuse
+Consecutive hours Hours per school month Hours per school year Habitual Truancy 30 without legitimate excuse 42 without legitimate excuse 72 without legitimate excuse Excessive Absences 38 with or without legitimate excuse 65 with or without legitimate excuse Chronic Absenteeism 10% with or without legitimate excuse

-What is the difference between a district truancy plan and a student absence intervention plan?
+What is the difference between a district policy to address excessive absences and a student absence intervention plan?

-Every district must have an approach to addressing attendance and absenteeism.
-The district truancy plan should outline the district's interventions, supports and processes for ensuring every student gets to school every day.
-When a student is excessively absent, the district should notify the student's parent or guardian and follow its truancy plan to assist that student and his or her family in getting to school regularly.
+Every district must have an approach to addressing attendance and excessive absenteeism outlined in their district truancy and attendance policy.
+The district policy should outline the district's interventions, supports and processes for ensuring every student gets to school every day.
+When a student is excessively absent, the district should notify the student's parent or guardian and follow its truancy and attendance policy to assist that student and his or her family in getting to school regularly.

 A student absence intervention plan is a student-centered, personalized plan developed to address barriers to attendance when a student becomes habitually truant.
+A student absence intervention plan is only required for students who are habitually truant.
 The district or school absence team develops the student absence intervention plan collaboratively with the student and his or her family.
-In addition to resources, the plan contains an agreed-upon strategy for getting the student to school every day.
-The student plan will hold the student and his or her parents accountable for attending school regularly.
-Continued excessive absences or failure to make progress toward implementation of the plan will result in the district filing a complaint with juvenile court.
+In addition to resources, the absence intervention plan contains agreed-upon strategies and interventions for getting the student to school every day.
+The student absence intervention plan holds the student and his or her parents accountable for attending school regularly.
+Continued absences or failure to make progress toward implementation of the absence intervention plan will result in the district filing a complaint with juvenile court.